 - SEE-ERA.NET PLUS

-Countries belonging to the Western Balkans include Albania, Bosnia and Herzegovina, Kosovo, Croatia, the former Yugoslav Republic of Macedonia, Montenegro and Serbia.
+Countries belonging to the Western Balkans include Albania, Bosnia and Herzegovina, Kosovo, Montenegro, the Republic of North Macedonia and Serbia.

 The German Ministry of Education and Research (BMBF) is a reliable partner for German research, development and innovation (RDI) institutions cooperating with partners in the WBC.
 In addition, the BMBF - and for it also the International Bureau at the DLR Project Management Agency - is involved in a number of European measures to strengthen the region:

 Improving integration of the Western Balkan Countries in the European Research Area (ERA) was the aim of the EU-funded network project SOUTHEAST-EUROPEAN ERA-NET (SEE-ERA.Net).
 By linking the activities of Germany and its 13 partner countries within the framework of existing national, bilateral and regional research programmes with a special focus on South Eastern Europe, it was possible to define important milestones, such as a joint pilot call for proposals for network and research projects.
 Another milestone was a 'White Paper' that defined the political strategies and recommendations for the future cooperation with the Western Balkan countries.
 An important effect of this EU project was also the integration of the new EU countries of Bulgaria and Romania into cross-regional R&D cooperation with the Western Balkans.
 All of the WBC participated in SEE-ERA.NET.
 The project ran for a period of five years and ended in August 2009.